Ratstail91/Toy/README.md

 ## Building

-Simply run make in the rood directory.
+Simply run make in the root directory.

 # License